Luca (2021 film): Development

+During earlier drafts of the film, Casarosa stated that the chief creative officer of Pixar at the time, John Lasseter, pushed for the film to be bigger scaled which included a climax where the town of Portorosso was threatened by a giant kraken.
+Casarosa stated that Lasseter "had great instincts but it was a little more dogmatic".
+After Lasseter departed Pixar in 2018, Casarosa was allowed and encouraged to pursue the smaller intimate film he wanted to make as well as experiment with the animation by Lasseter's replacement and the film's executive producer, Pete Docter.
+The approach of using more personable stories for the film due to Docter's oversight shifted the direction that the studio took with both storytelling and film production.

 To prepare for the film, Pixar sent several of the film's artists to the Italian Riviera for a research trip, during which they took photos of the area's landscape and peoples.
 The film is rooted in the 50s and 60s, that Casarosa has described as a "golden age that feels timeless", with the music and designs inspired from that period "to capture a little bit of this timelessness of summer."

 The sea monsters featured in the film were pulled from Italian myths and regional folklore, including the Tellaro octopus and local "little legends about sea dragons, creatures that either come to help or get into trouble".
 Casarosa said: "I always found the old sea monsters on maps really fascinating.
 The mystery of the sea was so represented in the weird creatures that we used to draw.
 And that area has a lot of wonderful myths".
 Production designer Daniela Strijleva stated: "We were really inspired by old sea maps.
 Some design details that carried through to the final film are things like the shapes of the fins of the sea monsters, how decorative their scales are, and the curves of their tails."
 Casarosa also stated that the sea monster is a "metaphor for feeling different".